OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 # Troubleshoot Outlook contextual add-in activation

-Outlook contextual add-in activation is based on the activation rules in an XML manifest for the add-in.
+Outlook contextual add-in activation is based on the activation rules in an add-in only manifest for the add-in.
 When conditions for the currently selected item satisfy the activation rules for the add-in, the application activates and displays the add-in button in the Outlook UI (add-in selection pane for compose add-ins, add-in bar for read add-ins).
 However, if your add-in doesn't activate as you expect, you should look into the following areas for possible reasons.

 [!INCLUDE [outlook-contextual-add-ins-retirement](../includes/outlook-contextual-add-ins-retirement.md)]